osquery/osquery/docs/wiki/deployment/remote.md

 **Distributed queries**

-As of version 1.5.3 osquery provides *beta* support for "ad-hoc" or distributed queries.
+As of version 1.5.3 osquery provides support for "ad-hoc" or distributed queries.
 The concept of running a query outside of the schedule and having results returned immediately.
 Distributed queries must be explicitly enabled with a [CLI flag](../installation/cli-flags.md) or option and have the explicitly-enabled distributed plugin configured.

 **Distributed read** request POST body:
 ```json